-The environment model, sometimes referred to as plant model, captures the behavior of the vehicle dynamics, driver, etc. It represents all relevant elements interacting with the EE architecture (Electrics and electronics architecture including software).
-This includes for example a) the mechanical and hydraulical systems in the vehicle, b) the near environment including road surface and adjacent vehicles, and c) the far environment such as road traffic informatics.
+The Environment Model, sometimes referred to as plant model, captures the behavior of the vehicle dynamics, driver, etc. It represents all relevant elements interacting with the vehicle systems defined in the previously described architectures.
+Examples include a) the mechanical and hydraulic systems in the vehicle, b) the near environment including road surface and adjacent vehicles, and c) the far environment such as road traffic informatics.

-Different tasks will typically require different detail and scope of the environment model.
+Different tasks will typically require different detail and scope of the Environment Model.
 For example, there may be a detailed vehicle and powertrain dynamics model to assess gear change performance and a low-detail dynamic model for fuel consumption assessment.
-The alternatives are selected using the variant management extension or using alternative environment models for each task.
-The same environment model can typically be used across several abstraction levels.
+The alternatives are selected using the variant management extension or using alternative Environment Models for each task.
+The same Environment Model can typically be used across several abstraction levels.